Radiative neutron capture cross section of $^{242}$Pu measured at n_TOF-EAR1 in the unresolved resonance region up to 600 keV: Measurement at n TOF

 \subsection{Targets, detectors and operation during the measurement}

-The target preparation was carried out within the CHANDA project \cite{CHANDA} by the JGU University Mainz and the HZDR research center.
-A total of 95(4) mg of 99.959$\%$ pure $^{242}$Pu were electrodeposited on seven thin ($\sim$10~$\mu$m) Al backings, each of them coated with 50~nm thick Ti.
-The homogeneity in thickness for all seven targets combined was found to be $<$0.1\% in alpha-radiography measurements (see Figure~\ref{Fig_sample}).
+The target preparation was carried out within the CHANDA project \cite{CHANDA} by the JGU University Mainz and the HZDR research center using 99.959$\%$ pure $^{242}$Pu provided and characterized by ORNL.
+A total of 95(4) mg of $^{242}$Pu were electrodeposited on seven thin ($\sim$10~$\mu$m) Al backings, each of them coated with a 50~nm thick Ti layer.
+The homogeneity in thickness for all seven targets combined was found to be $<$0.1\% in alpha-radiography measurements (see Fig.~\ref{Fig_sample}).
 The seven thin backings were assembled in a stack of targets with a total thickness of 8~mm (out of which 7~mm is air).
-More details on the $^{242}$Pu target preparation and composition can be found in Refs.~\cite{Eberhardt:2017,JLerendegui:RRR}.
+The main impurities, 2$\times$10$^{-4}$ of $^{240}$Pu and 5$\times$10$^{-5}$ of $^{239}$Pu, respectively, lead to a negligible ($\leq$0.1\%) background induced by capture and fission.
+More details on the $^{242}$Pu target preparation and composition can be found in Refs.~\cite{Eberhardt:2017,Guerrero:2018,JLerendegui:RRR}.

 One particular aspect of this measurement is the use of several thin fission-like targets instead of a single thick target.
-The $^{242}$Pu targets designed for this measurement, featuring each an average density of 0.85~mg/cm$^{2}$ with 45~mm diameter on thin Al backings, present several advantages with respect to the typical thick targets used in ($n$,$\gamma$) measurements~\cite{Guerrero:2018}: \begin{itemize} \item Higher mass than most of the previous capture measurements on minor actinides at n\_TOF~(see for instance Refs. \cite{237Np, 241Am, 243Am}). \item High target to backing mass ratio. \item Lower background arising from capture and scattering in the backing than in previous capture measurements. \end{itemize}
+The $^{242}$Pu targets designed for this measurement, featuring each an average density of 0.85~mg/cm$^{2}$ with 45~mm diameter on thin Al backings, present several advantages with respect to the typical thick targets used in ($n$,$\gamma$) measurements~\cite{Guerrero:2018}: \begin{itemize} \item Higher mass than most of the previous capture measurements on minor actinides at n\_TOF~(see for instance Refs. \cite{237Np,241Am,243Am}). \item High target to backing mass ratio. \item Lower background arising from capture and scattering in the backing than in previous capture measurements. \end{itemize}

 Indeed, the backing-related neutron-induced background was the main limitation to extend the analyzable neutron energy range in previous measurements at n\_TOF.
 Moreover, the large dimension of the $^{242}$Pu deposits in our target ensures that the full neutron beam is intercepted and thus no correction for a possible misalignment of the target is required.
-Lastly, the use of a large and thin $^{242}$Pu target also present advantages in the implementation of the Pulse Height Weighting Technique~\cite{Domingo:2006} (see Section~\ref{sec:Efficiency}) and in the calculation of the average cross section in the URR, due to the negligible self-absorption and multiple scattering corrections (see Section~\ref{sec:Results}).
+Lastly, the use of a large and thin $^{242}$Pu target also present advantages in the implementation of the Pulse Height Weighting Technique~\cite{Domingo:2006} (see Sec.~\ref{sec:Efficiency}) and in the calculation of the average cross section in the URR, due to the negligible self-absorption and multiple scattering corrections (see Sec.~\ref{sec:Results}).